LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 While working in industry, the student must be concurrently enrolled in EGR 290.
 The student has academic requirements that include maintaining a work journal with reflections on the workplace experiences (keeping in mind some items are confidential or proprietary to an organization and therefore should not be described in detail in the journal).
 The curriculum also includes academic modules/quizzes on professionalism, engineering ethics, project management, engineering economics, reading assignments, report writing based upon required reading assignments, writing a co-op experience summary, and completing an end-of-semester evaluation of the co-op experience.

 EGR 390 (Co-op II)

 During the second co-op rotation, the student has successfully completed one co-op rotation and has worked in an engineering capacity within a co-op company.
-The student has also taken a full semester of engineering coursework related to their major (Computer, Electrical, Interdisciplinary, Mechanical, or Product Design & Manufacturing).
+The student has also taken a full semester of engineering coursework related to their major (Biomedical, Computer, Electrical, Interdisciplinary, Mechanical, or Product Design & Manufacturing).
 The projects or work assigned should be more progressively more challenging and should involve more increased responsibility in alignment with the company's observation of the student's ability to assume that responsibility.

 EGR 490 (Co-op III)

 This is the last co-op semester for the student, which coincides with the beginning of the student's senior year.
 Increased levels of responsibility should be expected and the student should be working at a level that is commensurate of a junior engineer by the end of the term.